***Need health insurance coverage?

 Why Is There A Shorter Enrollment Period?

-The government decided to shorten the window for open enrollment as many people enrolled in late January and had a March 1st activation date.
+Previously, many people enrolled in late January and had a March 1st activation date.
 As a result, many Americans were paying premiums for just 10 months as opposed to 12.

 What If I Have Coverage Through My Employer?

 The open enrollment changes do not affect those who have employee health insurance coverage.
-If this is the case, your enrollment period may overlap with the individual market’s open enrollment period.

 How Much Is the Penalty for Not Having Health Insurance?